Yanbo-Zhu/ComputerNetwork/62_Digital_Identity/62_03_PublicKeyInfrastructure_digitalCertificate.md

 ![](image/Pasted%20image%2020241121105905.png)

-ACME (Automated Certifi cate Management Environment) is a set of protocols designed to automate the processes of certifi cate issuance, renewal, and revocation
+ACME (Automated Certificate Management Environment) is a set of protocols designed to automate the processes of certificate issuance, renewal, and revocation
 Popularized by the free CA Let's Encrypt, but meanwhile widely adopted by other CAs and applications as well

 ADVANTAGES OF ACME